cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 c) New functionality / Usability / Corrections of errors:

+- Two more languages added: Greek and French. (xxx)
 - Installation and usage without administrator privileges: Now not only the program doesn't need administrator rights any more, but also the installer can be executed by a normal user.
 - Within the number-theoretic functions the special case of generic t-adic NAF key generators was added.
+The b-adic window was made broader.
+  Rewriting of the generator as its pattern caused some anti-virus products to produce by mistake false-positive warnings about the beta setups.
 - Text windows now have a context menu entry to switch to hex view, and vice versa.
 - Many small improvements in the dialog window layouts, like in "Attack on Stereotyped Messages".
-- The layout of the RSA demonstration dialog was improved according to some didactical feedback we received. xxxxxxxxxxxxxxxxx
+- The layout of the RSA demonstration dialog was improved according to some didactical feedback we received. (xxx)
 - Transposition Encryption: The key entry dialog now also contains a text options dialog.
   This button was also added with the analysis of the maS.